-Agenda 1: Approval of Minutes of Previous Meeting Approved by 99.97% of those present in the meeting Resolution: "RESOLVED, that the stockholders of Xurpas Inc. approve the minutes of the Annual Stockholders' Meeting held on November 27, 2020."
+Agenda 1: Approval of Minutes of Previous Meeting Approved by 99.97% of those present in the meeting Resolution: "RESOLVED, that the stockholders of Xurpas Inc. appro minutes of the Annual Stockholders' Meeting held on Novem ber 27, 2020."

-Agenda 2: Approval of the Annual Report and 2020 Audited Financial Statements Approved by 99.97% of those present in the meeting Resolution: "Corporation") no approve the Conso the stockholders of XURPAS INC ote the Corporation's Annual Report olidated Audited Financial Statements December 31, 2020, as audited by and to of the
+Agenda 2: Approval of the Annual Report and 2020 Audited Financial Statements Approved by 99 9.97% of those present in the meeting Resolution: - DECOLVED that the steelchelders of VIIDDAC IN C (the - the stockholders of XURPAS INC , "Corporation") note the Corporation's Annual Report and to Corporation ) not the Corporation's Annual Report and to dated Audited Financial Statements approve the Consolid 1 s of the